First you need to install wallaby.js extension for Visual Studio, if you haven’t done it yet.

 If you have your tests and source code in different projects, then the recommended approach is to make your wallaby.js configuration file one of your Solution Items.

-wallaby-jasmine-2.js configuration file in the Solution Explorer and select Start Wallaby.js from the context menu.
-Wallaby will start with selected configuration file.
+wallaby-jasmine-2.js configuration file in the Solution Explorer and then selecting Start Wallaby.js from the context menu.

 To stop wallaby.js, you may use the Stop Wallaby.js context menu item.

 The very first time wallaby.js starts, it may take a minute or two to install its dependencies.
 After this initial start, dependencies are updated in the background automatically when required.

 Now let’s have some fun.